Complete heteroclinic networks derived from graphs consisting of two cycles

 In section~\ref{sec:stability} we address this by deriving the number of positive transverse eigenvalues created in a cycle through the choice of a particular complete realisation.
 Furthermore, we explain the effect of those eigenvalues on the stability of the cycle.
 This interest in stability justifies the restriction of our attention to heteroclinic networks realised by the simplex method of~\cite{AshPos2013}: In fact, the simplex method produces quasi-simple heteroclinic cycles and networks and there are suitable tools to study their stability, see e.g.~\cite{GarCas2019}.
 We recall that a heteroclinic cycle that is part of a heteroclinic network can never be asymptotically stable, see~\cite{PodCasLab2019}.
 More detail is provided in the next section.

-We end this introduction with a few words of caution directed at those readers familiar with coupled cell networks.
 In the context of coupled cell networks several authors are interested in studying the effect of adding edges in the preservation of synchrony.
 We mention the work of~\cite{MilSunNis2010} and \cite{PoiPadPer2019} as examples where the adjacency matrix is changed by the creation of edges between cells, leading (or not) to changes in synchrony.
 Our addition of edges is different and represents the addition of a connection between two equilibria for the dynamics.
 Since we do not have internal dynamics, the issue of synchrony does not arise in our setting.
 An interesting account of heteroclinic networks in the context of coupled cell networks can be found in~\cite{Fie2015}.